Creating a Document Template

 - Click Update.

 The Document Editor opens.
-The editor in Documents offers basic formatting options to offer you some control over text appearance, styling, and alignment.
+The editor in Documents offers a range of formatting options to offer you some control over text appearance, styling, and alignment.

 - Begin entering text for your document template.